 However, there are dietary concerns for every breed.

-For example, large breed dogs need to have controlled development of their bones to prevent chronic problems from developing later on.
+For example, large or giant breeds need to have controlled development of their bones to prevent chronic problems from developing later on.

-It is critical to get information for your dog from a veterinarian trained in nutrition for canines.
+It is critical to get information for your dog from a veterinarian trained in canine nutrition.

 Socialization of Young Puppies